 Hospitalization and Surgery Coverage

-Hospitalization and surgery coverage help pay for the costs of your pet’s hospital stay and any necessary surgeries.
+Hospitalization and surgery coverage help pay for your pet’s hospital stay and any necessary surgeries.
 This type of coverage typically has a higher deductible than comprehensive plans.

 Specialist Care Coverage

-Specialist care coverage helps pay for the costs of visiting a specialist, like a cardiologist or an oncologist.
+Specialist care coverage helps pay for visiting a specialist, like a cardiologist or an oncologist.
 This type of coverage typically has a higher deductible than comprehensive plans.

 Diagnostic Testing Coverage

-Diagnostic testing coverage helps pay for the costs of X-rays, MRIs, and other diagnostic tests.
+Diagnostic testing coverage helps pay for X-rays, MRIs, and other diagnostic tests.
 This type of coverage typically has a higher deductible than comprehensive plans.

 Prescription Drugs Coverage